marilynn-mm/Interactive-Infinity/README.md

 # Interactive-Infinity
 Interactive Infinity is an AI-driven narrative game featuring procedurally generated infinite rooms, AI-powered NPCs with evolving personalities, and real-time player interactions.
 The game is built using GameMaker Studio and leverages HTTP requests to dynamically generate dialogue responses.
 It explores the potential of AI in storytelling, creating a unique, immersive player experience.

+## Project Abstract
+Video games are a unique medium for storytelling, blending narrative and player agency in ways no other medium can.
+With AI unlocking unprecedented potential for dynamic interaction, new possibilities arise for role-playing games (RPGs) driven by character narratives.

+My passion for storytelling in games began with Undertale.
+Set in a world where humans and monsters once coexisted, the game gives players the choice to fight or spare the monsters they encounter.
+These decisions create ripples that shape the game’s trajectory, leading to one of three distinct endings.
+The emotional connections with the characters made every interaction carry real weight.
+Undertale pushed me to confront the consequences of my actions and demonstrated the narrative power of games.

+What if game storytelling moved beyond pre-written paths, where every choice shaped a unique, unrepeatable story?
+Advances in AI, like ChatGPT-4, now enable NPCs to respond contextually and evolve dynamically.
+Projects like Stanford's "Smallville," with AI-driven agents interacting in real time, highlight the exciting potential for revolutionary narratives.

+I am inspired to explore how AI can redefine and co-create stories.
+My project envisions an infinite series of rooms guarded by AI-driven NPCs, each with evolving personalities and backstories shaped by dialogue and puzzles.
+These agents dynamically adapt to player interactions, becoming active story co-creators.
+The game’s looping mechanic, with subtly altered rooms, symbolizes humanity’s evolving relationship with AI.
+By merging narrative depth with AI innovation, this project questions how AI can forge emotional connections and reshape storytelling.

 ## Core Systems
 ### AI-driven NPC & Player interactions
 NPCs generate real-time responses via a ChatGPT-4o API using the function sendgpt(global.system, message), with responses stored in global.return_message.
 NPC personalities evolve dynamically based on past interactions, ensuring contextual and engaging dialogue through memory management.